 3. Keep an eye out for great brands – but don’t get stuck on name alone.

 On the one hand, finding high-end designers can be really exciting and their items can be snatched up for a steal.
 On the other hand, higher-end designers are not immune to shoddy construction, poor fabrics, and all the other issues of fast fashion brands.
 Compounding this is the fact that if you don’t live in a city or larger town, there’s a good chance a lot of the clothes will – honestly – just be crap.

 I live in a mid-sized Midwestern town.
 I’m pretty realistic about what I’m going to find.
 (Although I have found 3 vintage Christian Dior lingerie pieces, so never say never.)

 So instead of thinking name brand only, I prefer to keep a few preferred designers in mind as I’m looking (Eileen Fisher, Calvin Klein), but otherwise shop by construction, textile, and style.

 For a great lesson on how to see if a garment is well-made, check out this post by Recovering Shopaholic.

 Once you get into the groove of thrift shopping, it can become exciting to find a new score.
 But do you really need what you’re finding?
 (Case in point: I almost bought a vintage white floor-length dress last week.
 When would I ever wear that?!)

 Be sure that what you’re purchasing makes sense in terms of cost, style, and ability to integrate with the rest of your wardrobe.
 It’s all to easy to impulse purchase something just because it has a 50% off tag.

-For inspiration on how to cultivate a capsule wardrobe, I created a two-part series on Green Indy.
+For inspiration on how to cultivate a capsule wardrobe, here’s a look at how I created my own capsule wardrobe.